Aniket030/Mickey/README.md

 # Mickey
- Mickey is virtual voice assistant which is build using python and machine learning
+ Mickey is virtual voice assistant which is build using python.